 1. One-Time Occurrence

 Category one is a one-time occurrence.
-Employers wishing to use this category must show that it has an employment situation with a temporary event of short duration that created the need for the temporary workers.
+Employers in this category must show that it has an employment situation with a temporary event of short duration that created the need for the temporary workers.
 Additionally, it must show that it has not employed workers to perform the services in the past, nor will they need them in the future.
 An example is always helpful in explaining DOL and USCIS rules.
 If a brewery say wanted to increase its capacity by adding stainless steel tanks for storage, it could use H-2B visa program to get welders to fabricate the tanks.

 2. Seasonal Need